This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Weber Grill Cleaner Spray

-This ultimate grill-cleaning product, non-toxic and citrus-derived, spray cleaner is offered by Weber, which itself is a dominating grill manufacturing company.
+This ultimate grill-cleaning product, non-toxic and citrus-derived is offered by Weber, which itself is a dominating grill manufacturing company.

-The spray is able to tackle any kind of grime even on the cool grill grate.
+The spray can tackle any kind of grime even on the cool grill grate.
 This way you will save fuel as well as time to heat grill grates.
 You can use it on stainless steel as well as on cast iron, it will never disappoint you.

 3. Use an Onion.

-Slice the onion in two easy-to-hold pieces and start rubbing it on the grill.
-The acidic property of onion juice will pull off the grease.
+Slice the onion into two easy-to-hold pieces and start rubbing it on the grill.
+The acidic property of onion juice will pull get rid of the grease.
 This might not be as effective as the above-mentioned methods are, but give it a try.
-If nothing happens, it will surely give the onion flavour to your grill.
+If nothing happens, it will surely give the onion flavor to your grill.